TestMyQt/material/course/part-0/introduction.md

 #### What are the requirements for enrolling in this course?

 Anyone can join in!
-To register for the course, you need to register an account to the [TestMyCode system](https://tmc.mooc.fi)
+To register for the course, you need to register an account to the [TestMyCode system](https://tmc.mooc.fi).
+You will also need to install the Qt framework with the Qt Creator IDE and our [TestMyCode plugin]({{ "/install" | absolute_url }}).

 #### What do I need to know before enrolling in this course?